michaelx/Shaarli/doc/md/Troubleshooting.md

 ### You must specify an integer as a key

-In `v0.8.1` we changed how link keys are handled (from timestamps to incremental integers).
+In `v0.8.1` we changed how Shaare keys are handled (from timestamps to incremental integers).
 Take a look at `data/updates.txt` content.

 ### `updates.txt` contains `updateMethodDatastoreIds`